EU’s DORA Regulation on ICT Security in Finance – Norwegian Implementation

 The core obligations include:

-• ICT Incident Management, Classification, and Reporting: Entities must establish procedures for identifying, managing, and reporting ICT-related incidents, classified by severity and reported to the relevant supervisory authorities.
+- ICT Incident Management, Classification, and Reporting: Institutions must establish processes to detect, handle, and report ICT-related incidents.
+Incidents must be classified by severity and, based on predefined criteria, reported to supervisory authorities.

-• Third-Party ICT Risk Management: Given the widespread use of outsourcing, DORA introduces dedicated requirements for assessing, contracting, monitoring, and reporting on third-party ICT risks.
-Critical ICT service providers will be subject to EU-level oversight.
+- Third-Party ICT Risk Management: Given the widespread reliance on outsourcing and third-party ICT providers, DORA includes specific rules for managing third-party risks.
+These requirements encompass supplier evaluation, contractual arrangements, monitoring, and reporting obligations.
+Critical ICT providers to the financial sector will also be subject to EU-level oversight.

-• Information Sharing Arrangements: The regulation encourages financial entities to exchange intelligence on cyber threats.
+- Information Sharing Arrangements: DORA encourages financial institutions to exchange cyber threat intelligence and information.

 4. Implementation in Norwegian Law